BawdyAnarchist/quBSD/Future_Development.md

 		- create, send, setup, and destroy epairs might be a good one
 			- qb-connect exec.created qb-hostnet

-	- get_jail_parameter
-		- it should probably have a secondary "get default" function if the check fails

-	- check_validzfs

 jail -r <net-jail> is causing an "Operation not permitted" error

 Should cycle all scripts through shellcheck again